Note: You have reached a page with archived content. Please see How to Find Federal Employees’ Salaries by Name for a newer version of this article.

 Keep in mind that not all federal employees are listed.
 Some have been excluded by the federal government for national security or other reasons.

 Filters are used to narrow a search for information in a database.
 Available filters are the fiscal year of the salary data, along with the employee’s name, location, agency, and occupation.

 Federal Employee Salary Lookup: Available Filters for a Salary Search

 Here are the filters that now appear at the top of the page when searching for the salary of a federal employee:

-The most frequent searches on the federal employee salary database are for information pertaining to a specific federal employee.
-To do this type of search, just type in a person’s name into the “name” search block in this format: last name,first name.
+The most frequent searches on the federal employee salary database are for looking up the name of a specific federal employee.
+To search for a federal employee’s name, just type in a person’s name into the “name” search block in this format: last name,first name.

 If searching for a specific federal employee, just type in a name such as “Smith” (you can use just the last name if you choose to).
 It isn’t surprising this will not narrow your search down much in many instances.
 There are more than 9,000 people named “Smith” in the database.